envato-archive/lumberg/README.md

 ## Copyright

-Copyright (c) 2015-2016 WWWH, LLC.
+Copyright (c) 2015-2016 Pressed, LLC.
 See LICENSE for details.